yabinmeng/nosqlbench-build-docs/site/content/nosqlbench/showcase.md

 ## Advanced Testing Features

-**NOTE:**
-Some features discussed here are only for advanced testing scenarios.
+👉 Some features discussed here are only for advanced testing scenarios.
 First-time users should become familiar with the basic options first.

 ##### Hybrid Rate Limiting